Samuel1505/OptiSwap/README.md

-# Cross-Chain Swap Optimization Hook
+# Cross-Chain Swap Optimization Hook for Uniswap V4

-This is the  implementation of a cross-chain swap optimization system that finds the best execution venue across multiple blockchains.
+This is a Uniswap V4 hook implementation that optimizes swaps across multiple blockchains, automatically routing users to the most profitable execution venue.

 ## Project Structure